Junyan-Guo/Fall2018-Project2-sec1proj2_grp8/README.md

 + Filter & Rank——easily discover and compare the universities that meet user's requirements

 Two filter parts.
-One part is the basic filter: the user can choose universities based on "Major", "Type of School" and "Type of City".
+One part is the basic filter: the user can choose universities based on "Major", "Type of School", "SAT Score", "Ivy League Universities", "East or West Coast", and "Type of City".
 The other part is the advanced filter: they can give their weights to "Academic Performance", "Average Cost", "Earning & Jobs", "Social Security" and "Life Quality", based on how important they think these factors matter to them.

 Two ranking options.
 One option is based on the Forbes University Rankings.
 The other one is using the weights the user gave to calculate the rank of these universities - ultimately producing a personalized ranking.